Resources

 Code coverage is a useful source of metric, that analyzes code execution and can help us determine the completeness of the verification effort.
 It helps us identify corner cases that may not be executed in your design.
 Code Coverage analysis tools offered by Active-HDL can provide several different types of information related to the verification process of your design.

-Active-HDL Demonstration Videos
+Active-HDL Tutorial Videos

 2.8 Advanced: UVM Register Generator